keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

   `mvn -Pcache-server-jdg -f testsuite/integration-arquillian -DskipTests clean install`

+b) Then in case you want to use **JBoss-based** containers instead of containers on Embedded Undertow run following command:

+    `mvn -Pauth-servers-crossdc-jboss,auth-server-wildfly -f testsuite/integration-arquillian -DskipTests clean install`

+*note: 'auth-server-wildfly' can be replaced by 'auth-server-eap'*

-Then you can run the tests using the following command (adjust the test specification according to your needs):
+c1) Then you can run the tests using the following command (adjust the test specification according to your needs) for containers on **Undertow**:

-  `mvn -Pcache-server-infinispan -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base test`
+  `mvn -Pcache-server-infinispan,auth-servers-crossdc-undertow -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base clean install`

 or

+  `mvn -Pcache-server-jdg,auth-servers-crossdc-undertow -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base clean install`

+c2) For **JBoss-based** containers:

+  `mvn -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base clean install`

+or

-  `mvn -Pcache-server-jdg -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base test`
+  `mvn -Pcache-server-jdg,auth-servers-crossdc-jboss,auth-server-wildfly -Dtest=*.crossdc.* -pl testsuite/integration-arquillian/tests/base clean install`

+*note: 'auth-server-wildfly can be replaced by auth-server-eap'*

 It can be useful to add additional system property to enable logging:

     -Dkeycloak.infinispan.logging.level=debug